dusthillresident/sonictcl/README.md

 # sonictcl
 Sonic the hedgehog game in Tcl/Tk

+To play on windows, download the zip and extract it somewhere, and then double click the "windows_run.bat" file.

 To play on Debian or Ubuntu or similar linux distros, you should install these packages:

 `tcl tk tcl-snack`